Everyone has a right to healthcare. But registering with a GP can be very difficult when you are homeless.

-You do not need a fixed address.
+Does not need a fixed address.

-You do not need identification.
+Does not need identification.

-Your immigration status does not matter.
+Their immigration status does not matter.

-As a result of the COVID-19 pandemic and vaccination roll out, NHS England and Improvement have launched a campaign, based on Groundswell’s cards, to promote GP registration and access for everyone in England.
+As a result of the COVID-19 pandemic and vaccination roll out, NHS England and Improvement launched a campaign, based on Groundswell’s cards, to promote GP registration and access for everyone in England.

 This film was created by James Phillips films as Groundswell’s prize for winning the Homeless Link’s ‘Communicating for Change’ award in 2019.
 The award celebrates the impact communications can have to engage, change behaviour and improve lives.